holidaycheck/tech-blog/_posts/2017-10-20-jbhc17-from-my-perspective.md

 ## Second day

-At that day we split into two groups: programmers and product people.
+On that day we split into two groups: programmers and product people.
 First group had two exercises to choose from.
 I picked the one where we were supposed to build a cash register.
 From very simple tasks (scan one product, show price) to advanced features.
 The reason for this was to practice TDD approach (don't mistake it with TFP).